 Frequently Asked Questions - ►Information about staying at CERN

 CERN is located on both sides of the border between Switzerland and France.
 The most commonly used currency is Swiss Franc (CHF) but payments may also be made in Euros (EUR).
 There is a UBS bank located on site and ATM’s are available.
-The CERN hotel accepts cash and credit cards.
+Both the CERN hotel and CERN’s restaurants accept cash and credit cards.

 We will reserve either single (58CHF/night) or double rooms (38.50CHF/person/night) in our CERN hotel for the duration of the programme (rooms with toilet and shower en-suite; bed linen and towels are provided).
 Please note that it is not possible to further extend your stay at the CERN hotel.
 If you wish to arrive earlier or stay longer, please find below a list of hotels close to CERN:

 In case of an emergency (fire, accident, etc.) at CERN you should call our Fire Brigade.
 The telephone number is 74444 (from any phone inside CERN) or +41 22 767 4444 (from your mobile).
 Our fire brigade is on call 24 hours a day, 7 days per week.

 If you feel sick, which we sincerely do not hope, you can go to CERN’s ambulant medical service.
 Tel: 73186 or 78435 (from inside CERN), +41 22 767 3186 or +41 22 767 8435 respectively.
 The opening hours of the medical service are 8:30am-12:00pm and 2:00-5:30pm.
 If you have serious health problems outside these hours, please call the Fire Brigade (+41 22 767 4444).

 At CERN, you can only smoke in specially-marked areas.
 All buildings (including the CERN hotel) are non-smoking facilities.